Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Background

 By integrating spectral complexity metrics into RE, this research enhances structural analysis methodologies traditionally reserved for later-stage system architecture assessment, enabling proactive complexity management at the inception of system development.

 Integrating complexity metrics into the initial phases of system development is paramount to mitigating downstream design risks, cost overruns, and schedule delays.
 Requirements fundamentally drive system architecture, and quantifying complexity at the requirement level facilitates proactive complexity management prior to the formalization of system structures \cite{vierlboeck2025natural}.
-A robust complexity quantification framework for textual requirements enhances clarity, reduces ambiguity, and improves traceability across the engineering lifecycle.
+A robust complexity quantification framework for textual requirements enhances clarity, reduces ambiguity, and improves traceability throughout the engineering life cycle.

 Building upon the NLP-based extraction methodology \cite{vierlboeck2025natural, SysCon2022}, the present research extends spectral complexity assessment by empirically validating the relationship between measured complexity and integration effort.
-This validation addresses a critical gap: while prior work established that complexity can be measured from requirements, whether that measured complexity predicts development outcomes remained untested.
+This validation addresses a critical gap: while prior work established that complexity could be measured from requirements, whether that measured complexity predicts development outcomes remained untested.
 This paper addresses this gap through controlled experimentation, bridging the theoretical and practical dimensions of requirements engineering.